ritjoe/rimij405.github.io/source/_posts/commarchreport.md

 ### About The ‘Openness Rating’ Tool ###

 Our alternative tool for the community architecture analysis is the Openness Rating review, created by OSS Watch, an independent, non-advocacy service provided by free and open source software consultants.
-As said on their homepage, “OSS Watch provides unbiased advice and guidance on the use, development, and licensing of free software, open source software, and open source hardware.”
-In partnership with [Pia Andrews](http://pipka.org/standard-bio/) [@piawaugh](https://twitter.com/piawaugh), the Openness Rating tool is a diagnostic model that evaluates how ‘free and open’ a particular piece of software is.
-Waugh
+As said on their homepage, “OSS Watch provides unbiased advice and guidance on the use, development, and licensing of **free software**, **open source software**, and **open source hardware**.” [*emphasis theirs*] In partnership with [Pia Andrews](http://pipka.org/standard-bio/) [@piawaugh](https://twitter.com/piawaugh), the Openness Rating tool is a diagnostic model that evaluates how ‘free and open’ a particular piece of software is.

 To perform an assessment, the tool asks questions as it pertains to the software’s legal issues, data formats and standards, available knowledge, project governance, and the market climate.
 These questions are based off of the paper *[Foundations of Openness](http://pipka.org/wp-content/uploads/2008/07/Foundations-of-openness-V2-release.pdf)*, written by Pia Andrews (publishing as Pia Waugh) and Randy Metcalfe, and are used by OSS Watch as part of their own consultancy work.
 Each question asked has a predefined set of answers - once all of the questions are selected, the tool is able to provide the ‘openness rating’ that serves as a benchmark for how free and open the software is.

 #### Strengths ####

-— Pending thoughts from Ian on strengths of this analysis tool —
+The ‘openness rating’ tool is great for establishing a quantitative measure of how ‘FLOSS’ a software really is.
+This can be useful for those interested in starting a new open-source project — if they have an existing community project in mind, performing an analysis on that project can allow the new team to make educated choices regarding their work.
+The tool’s breakdown into separate categories also makes it relatively easy to look at the ‘openness’ of a particular area of the project — I might not particularly care about the governance for an open-source library if I’m not a contributor, so, I can focus my analysis on the legal ‘openness’ instead, as an example.

 #### Criticisms ####

-— Pending thoughts from Ian on weaknesses of this analysis tool.
-How can it be more effective? —
+This tool is not well-suited for people who have never engaged with open source software before; while attempting to answer each question, it required a noticeable amount of overhead time spent researching things like ‘patent laws’.
+In other words, this isn’t a tool for beginners and, in most cases, might be overkill for someone looking for a simple answer in terms of how ‘open’ a software is.
+Although it is based off the model defined in *Foundations of Openness*, if you’re looking for a neat, clean little score, you won’t necessarily find it here.
+For projects with poor documentation, many of the answers can become subjective - ‘don’t know’ isn’t as much of a marker of a project’s openness than the analyst’s ignorance of the entire project’s scope.
+This makes it difficult when you’re trying to corroborate data format and standards across the relevant governing bodies without knowing where to begin.

 ### Results ###

 The following sections list the question posed by the tool alongside the answer that best fits what we know about the KDevelop project.